ashik39/REUSABLE-COMPONENT/README.md

 ### TextField

 Pass the following as attributes in TextField component:

-  - value : Value of field
-  - label : Label for field
+- label="" : Label for field as string
-  - name : Name of field
+- name="" : Name of field as string
-  - placeholder: Placeholder of field
+- placeholder="": Placeholder of field as string
+- value={} : Pass state value for field
-  - onChange : Pass the setState to assign a state
+- setvalue={} : Pass the setState to assign a state value
+- register={} : Pass validations using register from react-hook-form if required
+- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.text} )

 ### NumberField

 Pass the following as attributes in NumberField component:

-  - value : Value of field
-  - label : Label for field
+- label="" : Label for field as string
-  - name : Name of field
+- name="" : Name of field as string
-  - placeholder: Placeholder of field
+- placeholder="": Placeholder of field as string
+- value={} : Pass state value for field
-  - onChange : Pass the setState to assign a state
+- setvalue={} : Pass the setState to assign a state value
+- register={} : Pass validations using register from react-hook-form if required
+- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.number} )

 ### SelectField

 Pass the following as attributes in SelectField component:

-  - value : Value of field
+- label="" : Label for field as string
-  - label : Label for field
+- name="" : Name of field as string
-  - data : Pass array of objects as data to show in options of select field
+- data={}: Pass array of data to show in options
+- value={} : Pass state value for field
-  - onChange : Pass the setState to assign a state
+- setvalue={} : Pass the setState to assign a state value
+- register={} : Pass validations using register from react-hook-form if required
+- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.select )

 ### RadioButtonField

 Pass the following as attributes in RadioButtonField component:

-  - value : Value of field
-  - label : Label for field
+- label="" : Label for field as string
-  - name : Name of field
+- name="" : Name of field as string
+- data={}: Pass array of data to show as radio button options
-  - onChange : Pass the setState to assign a state
+- setvalue={} : Pass the setState to assign a state value
+- register={} : Pass validations using register from react-hook-form if required
+- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.radio} )

 ### ModalPopupField